 10 Things I Do To Sleep Better

 While all of those items help in their own way, I still believe I have to take responsibility for my sleep.
-By that I mean doing more of the things that I know help me sleep better, and less of the things that I feel disrupt my sleep.
+That means doing more of the things that I know help me sleep better, and less of the things that I know disrupt my sleep.

 Solutions and habits